André Thevet

-André Thevet (/təˈveɪ/; /fr/; 1516 - 23 November 1590) was a French Franciscan priest, explorer, cosmographer and writer who travelled to the Near East and South America.
-His most significant book was The New Found World, or Antarctike, which compiled a number of different sources and his own experience into what purported to be a firsthand account of his experiences in France Antarctique, a French settlement near modern Rio de Janeiro, Brazil.
+André Thevet, OFM (/təˈveɪ/; /fr/; 1516 – 23 November 1590) was a French Franciscan priest, explorer, cosmographer and writer who travelled to the Near East and South America.
+His most significant book was The New Found World, or Antarctike, which compiled a number of different sources and his own experience into what purported to be a firsthand account of his experiences in France Antarctique, a French settlement near modern Rio de Janeiro.

 Life

 André Thevet Cosmographie du Levant, 1556, Lyon.

-Thevet was born in Angoulême, in southwestern France.
-At ten years of age, he entered the convent of Franciscans of Angoulême.
-He visited Italy at the same time as Guillaume Rondelet.
-In 1549, thanks to the support of John, Cardinal of Lorraine, he embarked on an extended exploration trip to Asia, Greece, Rhodes, Palestine and Egypt.
-He accompanied the French ambassador Gabriel de Luetz to Istanbul.
+Very little is known about the early life of Thevet.
+He was born about 1516 in Angoulême, France, the son of Etienne Thevet, a barber-surgeon.
+At ten years of age, he was placed, against his will, into the Franciscan monastery at Angoulême.
+With the support of the powerful La Rochefoucauld family, he received a university education in Paris and Poitiers.
+Thevet then received an appointment as private secretary to the cardinal of Amboise.
+In the 1540s, he made several trips to Italy, Switzerland, Naples and Africa.

+With the patronage of Cardinal Jean de Lorraine, Thevet embarked on an extended exploration of the Levant, sailing from Venice in June 1549.
+In November 1549 he toured Constantinople with the Genoese ambassador.
+Then Thevet joined French naturalist Pierre Gilles to search for antiquities in Istanbul, Rhodes, Athens and Alexandria.
+He also traveled to Lebanon, Arabia, and Malta before returning home.

-Almost immediately after the expedition, he set sail again as the chaplain of the fleet of Nicolas Durand de Villegaignon, which intended to establish a French colony near what is now Rio de Janeiro, Brazil.
-Thevet arrived there on 10 November 1555 but only stayed in the colony for about 10 weeks before returning to France.
+Almost immediately after the expedition, he set sail again as the chaplain of the fleet of Nicolas Durand de Villegaignon, which intended to establish a French colony near what is now Rio de Janeiro in Brazil.
+Thevet arrived at the colony on 10 November 1555, but only stayed for about 10 weeks before returning to France.

 He was made an almoner to Catherine de Médici and later was employed by the king.